nasa/openmct/README.md

   platform in a declarative fashion by a bundle.
 For more information, refer to framework documentation (under `platform/framework`.)
 * _id_: A string which uniquely identifies a domain object.
+* _key_: When used as an object property, this refers to the machine-readable identifier for a specific thing in a set of things.
+(Most often used in the context of extensions or other similar application-specific object sets.)
 * _model_: The persistent state associated with a domain object.
 A domain object's model is a JavaScript object which can be converted to JSON without losing information (that is, it contains no methods.)
+* _name_: When used as an object property, this refers to the human-readable name for a thing.
+(Most often used in the context of extensions, domain object models, or other similar application-specific objects.)
 * _space_: A name used to identify a persistence store.
 Interactions with persistence with generally involve a `space` parameter in some form, to distinguish multiple persistence stores from one another (for cases